The Poppy Family: Career

 At their career peak, Susan and Terry appeared on Bobby Darin's successful 1970 television variety special, The Darin Invasion, which was filmed in Canada.
 They also appeared on other variety shows including Rollin' on the River with Kenny Rogers and The George Kirby Special.
 During television appearances, Terry lip-synced the harmonies while Susan sang her own harmony vocals.
 When doing a song like "Which Way You Goin' Billy?"
-Terry's lip syncing would give them a real "group like" presence.
-Susan enjoyed performing live, but Terry did not want to tour and their career ultimately suffered.
+Terry's lip syncing helped create a more convincing "group-like" presence.
+Susan enjoyed performing live, but Terry did not want to tour, and their career ultimately suffered.

-The "Which Way You Goin' Billy?" single earned the group two 1970 Gold Leaf (Juno) Awards as well as two Moffatt Awards in 1970.
+The "Which Way You Goin' Billy?" single earned the group two 1970 Gold Leaf (Juno) Awards as well as two Moffatt Awards that same year.
 The Juno Award is Canada's equivalent of the Grammy Award.
-The single version of "Which Way You Goin' Billy" went on to sell a total of more than 3½ million worldwide, and was awarded a million-selling Gold disc from the RIAA.
+The single version of "Which Way You Goin' Billy?" went on to sell a total of more than 3½ million worldwide, and was awarded a million-selling Gold disc from the RIAA.

-The Poppy Family name was dropped in 1972 and, although Terry had been releasing singles under his own name since 1970, together they recorded their solo albums, Susan's I Thought of You Again and Terry's Seasons in the Sun.
-Susan left the marriage in early 1973 before the albums were released.
+The Poppy Family name was dropped in 1972 and, although Terry had been releasing singles under his own name since 1970, the two recorded solo albums: Susan's I Thought of You Again and Terry's Seasons in the Sun.
+Susan left the marriage in early 1973, before the albums were released.

 "Where Evil Grows" is used in Season 2 Episode 4 of Killing Eve.

-"Where Evil Grows" is also used in the 2020 film Sonic the Hedgehog for a scene where the movie's villain, Dr. Robotnik, played by Jim Carrey, dances to the song.
+The song is also used in the 2020 film Sonic the Hedgehog for a scene where the film's villain, Dr. Ivo Robotnik (played by Jim Carrey), dances to the song.